Dumitru Găleșanu: Childhood years and primary education

-Dumitru Găleșanu was born on December 5, 1955, in the locality of Potlogeni, a village in the southern area of the Romanian Plain, located on the right bank of the Olt River and included in the historical region of Romania known as Oltenia (Lesser Wallachia), into a family of agricultural workers consisting of his parents, Ion and Aurica Găleșanu.
-He spent his childhood in his native village, where he also attended the Primary school and Gymnasium school for 1st-8th grades.
+Dumitru Găleșanu was born on December 5, 1955, in Potlogeni, a village in the southern area of the Romanian Plain, on the right bank of the Olt River and included in the historical region of Romania known as Oltenia (Lesser Wallachia), into a family of agricultural workers consisting of his parents, Ion and Aurica Găleșanu.
+He spent his childhood in his native village, where he also attended the Primary school and Gymnasium school for 1st–8th grades.

 As a result of graduating in his youth in the field of legal sciences, he worked for a long period in the legal field, of which, for over 24 years, only in the judicial system of Romania, dedicating himself at the same time to literary creation and philosophy.
 Most of his works have been written and published successively in the form of poems, in a metaphysical poetic language with postmodern stylistic influences.

-Secondary education.
-Pre-judicial career
+Secondary education, pre-judicial career

-After graduating from the Primary school and lower Secondary school, he passed the exam taken in order to continue his pre-university education at Grupul Școlar de Chimie din Craiova, later became Liceul Tehnologic "Costin D. Nenițescu" din Craiova.
+After graduating from the Primary school and lower Secondary school, he passed the exam taken to continue his pre-university education at Grupul Școlar de Chimie din Craiova, later became Liceul Tehnologic "Costin D. Nenițescu" din Craiova.

 After the three-year vocational school in Craiova, in the autumn of 1973 he was enrolled as a student at Liceul de Matematică-Fizică "Vasile Roaită" in Râmnicu Vâlcea, later transformed into Colegiul Național "Mircea cel Bătrân" (Râmnicu Vâlcea).
 Between 1975 and 1976, he interrupted high school to perform compulsory military service at a military aviation unit within the Ministry of National Defense of Romania.
 Resuming his studies, he graduated from this educational institution and obtained his baccalaureate diploma in 1979.

-Between 1973 and 1978, he worked at Centrala Industrială de Produse Anorganice in Râmnicu Vâlcea, currently Oltchim SA, and then at Întreprinderea Județeană de Gospodărie Comunală și Locativă Vâlcea,' until November 1, 1989, after which he entered into the Judiciary of Romania.
+Between 1973 and 1978 he worked at Centrala Industrială de Produse Anorganice in Râmnicu Vâlcea, currently Oltchim SA, and then at Întreprinderea Județeană de Gospodărie Comunală și Locativă Vâlcea,' until November 1, 1989, after which he entered into the Judiciary of Romania.